forcedotcom/sfdx-scanner/messages/run-command.md

 - .sarif or .sarif.json
 - .xml

 To output the results to multiple files, specify this flag multiple times.
-For example: "--output-file results.json --output-file report.html" creates both a JSON results file and an HTML file.
+For example: `--output-file results.json --output-file report.html` creates both a JSON results file and an HTML file.

-If you specify a folder, such as "--output-file ./out/results.json", the folder must already exist or you get an error.
+If you specify a file within a folder, such as `--output-file ./out/results.json`, the folder must already exist, or you get an error.
 If the file already exists, it's overwritten without prompting.

 # error.invalid-severity-threshold